Skip to content

 About CritterCalcs

 CritterCalcs provides free, vet-reviewed calculator tools for dog and cat owners.
-Every tool on this site is built on a published veterinary formula, tested against known values from that source, and reviewed by a practising veterinarian before publication.
-The site currently offers 42 tools covering medication dosing, toxicity assessment, nutrition, growth prediction, weight management, vaccination scheduling, and more.
+Every tool on this site is built on a published veterinary or nutrition formula, tested against known values from that source, and — where it carries clinical or nutritional claims — reviewed by a qualified veterinary or nutrition expert before publication.
+The site currently offers 56 tools covering medication dosing, toxicity assessment, nutrition, growth prediction, weight management, vaccination scheduling, and more.

 Who builds the tools